bahorn/bphage/README.md

 # bphage - amd64 elf with libssl - 620 bytes

-This is a BGGP5 entry for ELF that rus on amd64 linux, that actually uses dynamic linking, just not in the way you expect!
+This is a BGGP5 entry for ELF that runs on amd64 linux, that actually uses dynamic linking, just not in the way you expect!

 This patches `/bin/bash` in memory and overwrites main with code that will